Jean-Paul Jauffret: French Tennis Federation

-Elected as vice-president and then president of the Aquitaine tennis league in 1997, he has also been a member of the Federal Arbitration Commission of the French Tennis Federation since 2012.
+Elected as vice-president and then president of the Aquitaine tennis league in 1997,.
+He was also a member of the Federal Arbitration Commission of the French Tennis Federation since 2012.

-He was also the president of the board of directors of Bordeaux's Creps.
+Jauffret was also the president of the board of directors of Bordeaux's Creps.

 Political, civil and diplomatic engagement

 Bordeaux Deputy Mayor

 As the end of Jacques Chaban-Delmas' final term as mayor approached, Jean-Paul Jauffret worked to bring Alain Juppé, then Prime Minister of France, to the mayorship of Bordeaux.

 Appointed in 1995 as deputy for finance, he helped the city recover its finances and reduce its debt, and connected the world of wine to the city by relaunching the wine festival, which had been abandoned since 1909.
-He remained deputy for finance until 2012, contributing to the transformation of Bordeaux with the introduction of the tramway, pedestrianization of the center, rehabilitation of the docks, and opening of the city to its right bank, notably with the construction of the Jacques-Chaban-Delmas bridge and the initial steps of the Simone-Veil bridge.
+He remained deputy for finance until 2012, contributing to the transformation of Bordeaux with the introduction of the tramway, pedestrianization of the center, rehabilitation of the docks, and opening of the city to its right bank, notably with the construction of the Jacques-Chaban-Delmas bridge and the initial steps of the Simone Veil Bridge.